 And then I left home, went travelling and eventually settled in Ottawa—far from the sea and its culture.

 I wasn’t sure how he would react to the sand, the water and all the beach things that are so natural to me.
 Mark doesn’t mind water but he is not a huge fan of it.
 He didn’t cry when bathed in the sink when he was tiny but getting him used to the baby bathtub at home took some time.
 At first, he hated the shower hose, and was genuinely scared by the tub—it must have looked huge to him.
-When we first arrived at my parents’ place, it took a few days for him to get used to a new bathtub—at first, he screamed on top of his lungs.
+When we first arrived at my parents’ place, it took a few days for him to get used to a new bathtub—at first, he screamed.